-Raghad is a second-year doctoral student in the Clinical Psychology PsyD program at William Paterson University.
+Raghad is a third-year doctoral student in the Clinical Psychology PsyD program at William Paterson University.
 Raghad graduated with a BA in Psychology and a minor in criminal justice from the University of Toledo in 2018.
 She has assisted with the Arabic group for the Paterson Project, along with the group leaders Marawa Ahmed and Ghada Saleh.

 Raghad worked for a domestic violence agency supporting women and their children, while serving as a court advocate.
 Overall, Raghad’s research interests include the development of childhood fears from the transmission of negative information from parents.
 She is also interested in adolescent intimate partner violence, as well as how personality and cultural factors influence the processing of trauma.

-Chana Becher is a third- year student in the William Paterson University PsyD program who received her BA in Psychology/Education at Touro College.
+Chana Becher is a fourth- year student in the William Paterson University PsyD program who received her BA in Psychology/Education at Touro College.
 Chana studies intimate partner violence (IPV) in adolescent and young adult romantic relationships to prevent relationship violence.
 Additional research includes dating relationships within religious groups.
 She has also spent several years working with children and adolescents facing emotional, social, and educational challenges.

 Her research interests include shifts in behaviors that lead to violence and aggression and the relationship between IPV and different religious groups or cultures.
 Additionally, aggression against children both at home and in school settings is an important interest.
 Chana’s dissertation study will investigate the identification of violent shifts in behaviors across middle, high school and college students and probe for possibilities of prevention and earlier identification of aggression and violence.